-What is Laser Hair Growth Treatment?
+What is Low Level Laser Hair Therapy?

 Low-level laser therapy (LLLT) is an FDA-approved treatment using laser light energy to circulate blood flow to hair follicles.
-Laser therapy for hair growth can be used to stop hair loss in men and women.
+Laser therapy for hair growth is used to stop hair loss in men and women.
 The non-invasive lasers stimulate hair follicles to induce regrowth, which may result in a thicker head of hair after several weeks of treatments.

-It’s safe, non-invasive, and effective according to multiple studies.
+It’s safe, non-invasive, and effective, according to multiple studies.
 It also doesn’t cost as much as hair transplant surgery.
 We review the costs of laser hair growth treatment below.

 How Does Laser Hair Loss Therapy Work?